seporaitis/mysqlparse/CONTRIBUTING.rst

 Implement Features
 ~~~~~~~~~~~~~~~~~~

 Look through the GitHub issues for features.
-Anything tagged with "feature"
+Anything tagged with "enhancement"
 is open to whoever wants to implement it.

 Write Documentation